BenGutteridge/bengutteridge.github.io/_pages/cv.md

 **Can Graph Foundation Models Generalize Over Architecture?** (2026)

-Presented at the ICLR-25 accepted to the ICLR-26 Workshop on Geometry-grounded Representation Learning and Generative Modeling (GRaM), Rio de Janeiro, Brazil, 2026.
+To be presented at the ICLR-26 Workshop on Geometry-grounded Representation Learning and Generative Modeling (GRaM), Rio de Janeiro, Brazil, 2026.

 **Benjamin Gutteridge**, Michael Bronstein, Xiaowen Dong